 - What are the chances of curing the leukemia?

-- What would our options be if the treatment doesn't work or if the leukemia comes back?
+- What will our options be if the treatment doesn’t work or if the leukemia comes back?

 - What type of follow-up will we need after treatment?

-In addition to these sample questions, be sure to write down your own.
-For instance, you might want more information about how treatment might affect your child's school schedule.
-Or you may want to ask about clinical trials for which your child may qualify.
+Along with these sample questions, be sure to write down your own.
+For instance, you might want to ask if your child qualifies for any clinical trials.
 You may also want to ask about the typical costs of treatment, and what is likely to be covered by insurance.